This page sets out the reasons why Communication is one of nine learning themes in a Life-Based Learning programme for 5- to 11-year-old children.

 The solution is to put English into the context of communication education in primary schools.

-The Merged Action Curriculum (MAC) is an example of a life-based curriculum for children aged 5 to 11, giving a focus to communication education as one of nine equal learning domains.
+A life-based curriculum for children aged 5 to 11 gives a focus to communication education as one of nine equal learning themes.

 Urgent action needs to be taken to change the restrictive focus on English and mathematics in the subject-based approach to learning.
 We need children to acquire skills and abilities across the full spectrum of ways — verbal, visual and through art, dance, drama and music, not forgetting the specialist language of history, geography and other subjects — in which ‘information and understanding is passed from one person to another’ (a dictionary definition of communication).